peterhinch/micropython-mqtt/mqtt_as/README.md

 [lptest_min.py](https://github.com/peterhinch/micropython-mqtt/blob/master/mqtt_as/lptest_min.py)
 wakes up periodically and connects to WiFi.
 It publishes the value from the onboard light sensor, and subscribes to the topic "foo_topic".
-Any matching publications which occured during deepsleep are received and revealed by flashing the blue LED.
+Any matching publications which occurred during deepsleep are received and revealed by flashing the blue LED.

 Note that `deepsleep` disables USB.
 This is inconvenient in development.
 The